Mitosis – Cell Division Ep 2

 These are the four stages of mitosis.
 Let’s take a look at the sequence of events:

-1. Prophase – the chromosomes (made of chromatin) become condensed and compact.
-They are now ‘x’ shaped because there are two sister chromatids joined together by the centromere.
-Sister chromatids are identical copies of the same chromosome.
-The nuclear envelope breaks down, and the centrioles begin to move to the opposite poles of the cell.
+1. Prophase – the chromosomes (made of chromatin) become condensed and compact, however they are still randomly arranged because they are not yet attached to the spindle.
+The nuclear envelope breaks down, and the centrioles move to the opposite poles of the cell to form the spindle.

 The four stages of mitosis: 1.
 Prophase, 2.
 Metaphase, 3.
 Anaphase, 4.
 Telophase.
 (Only two pairs of chromosomes drawn.)